Nora Marlowe: Career

+Marlowe's professional career began in Boston, where she worked in radio.

-Marlowe was cast in the 1959-1960 television season as Martha Commager, the owner of a boarding house, in seven episodes of Law of the Plainsman.
+Marlowe was cast in the 1959–1960 television season as Martha Commager, the owner of a boarding house, in seven episodes of Law of the Plainsman.
 She appeared three times as Mrs. Moffatt on the sitcom My Living Doll, starring Robert Cummings and Julie Newmar.

 She appeared twice on the series State Trooper as Julia Brundidge in "Meeting at Julias" (1956) and as Sarah Brinkman in "The Clever Man" (1958).
 She then appeared in 1960 in Cameron's other crime drama series Coronado 9 as Nora Morgan in the episode "Run Scared."

 Marlowe appeared seven times on Wagon Train, six times on Gunsmoke (one episode of which, “Robin Hood”, she co-starred with her husband, actor James McCallion), and twice on Dick Powell's Zane Grey Theater.
 Her other guest-starring roles included Schlitz Playhouse, 77 Sunset Strip, Hawaiian Eye, The Millionaire, Shotgun Slade, Hotel de Paree, General Electric Theater, 87th Precinct, Frontier Circus, The Alfred Hitchcock Hour, The Donna Reed Show, Petticoat Junction, Going My Way, Twelve O'Clock High, Family Affair, “Bewitched”,The Green Hornet, Lassie, Bridget Loves Bernie, Here Come the Brides, Barnaby Jones, Medical Center, Cade's County, Cannon, The Rockford Files, The Big Valley, The Guns of Will Sonnett, The F.B.I., Marcus Welby, M.D., The Outer Limits, The Bob Newhart Show, The Streets of San Francisco, and most notably her two appearances on The Twilight Zone: the 1961 episode "Back There" and the 1964 episode "Night Call".

 On The Waltons, she played Mrs. Flossie Brimmer, a widow who ran the boardinghouse.
 Like Will Geer, who played grandfather Zebulon Walton, Marlowe died between the end of the 6th season and the start of filming for the 7th season.
 Also, as with Geer, the role was not recast, and the first episode of the 7th season made reference to the character’s death.
 As it is mentioned that it has been 6 months since Zebulon Walton died, it’s revealed that Flossie died somewhere in that timespan, in 1941.
 Viewers were made aware of her death by a scene in Ike Godsey's store.
 Olivia Walton receives a package from Patsy Brimmer, Flossie's niece.
 The package contains Flossie's cameo ring, and a note from Patsy stating that she felt Flossie would have wanted Olivia to have it, and a request to think of Flossie when it was worn.
 The Baldwin sisters, Miss Emily and Miss Mamie, Corabeth Godsey, Ike Godsey, and Olivia then reminisce about Flossie, and Miss Emily comments that the boardinghouse is now boarded up.
 Later in the episode, it is revealed that one of the boarders, Zulika Dunbar, known for flirting in past episodes with Zebulon Walton, purchased it, with plans to reopen it.